-Michael Manderen, Oberlin Conservatory Lecturer in Guitar and Lute, whether presenting solo programs on classical and 7-string jazz guitars, as well as lutes of all periods, or collaborating with his ensemble partners John and Barbiel Saunders, AKA Silent Lion, provides a unique program drawing on the music of many periods.
+Michael Manderen, whether presenting solo programs on classical and 7-string jazz guitars, as well as lutes of all periods, or collaborating with his ensemble partners John and Barbiel Saunders, AKA Silent Lion, provides a unique program drawing on the music of many periods.
 His solo and duo concerts encompass early music on historical instruments, the finest solo and duet repertoires for guitars and flute or violin from the classical, romantic, and impressionist periods, as well as contemporary music and the best of the American popular and classic jazz idiom.
 Unifying his solo and duo programs is the theme that improvisation has played a significant role in almost every musical period and that an improvisatory sense of excitement and spontaneity should pervade all musical performance.

 Michael Manderen – Lutes, Vihuela, Classical and Jazz Guitars, Theorbo, Baroque Guitar and Viola da Gamba